alibaba/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/streaming-tokens-without-langchain.md

 # How to stream LLM tokens (without LangChain models)

-In this guide, we will stream tokens from the language model powering an agent without using LangChain chat models.
+In this guide, we will stream tokens from the language modelCOnfig powering an agent without using LangChain chat models.
 We'll be using the OpenAI client library directly in a ReAct agent as an example.

 ## Setup